 Biography

-Chip Sheppard is a shareholder in the Litigation/Dispute Resolution and Transactional Practice Groups of Carnahan Evans PC.
-He concentrates his practice in the areas of medical marijuana and hemp, licensing, business, real estate, employment, regulatory, acquisitions, banking, contracts, municipal, planning and zoning, securities and intellectual property transactions, litigation and dispute resolution.
+Chip Sheppard is chair of the Cannabis/Marijuana Law Group and member of the Litigation/Dispute Resolution and Transactional Practice Groups of Carnahan Evans PC.
+He handles formation, development, acquisitions and other transactions, and dispute resolution/litigation in the marijuana/cannabis, health care and other industries, which includes licensing, business, real estate, employment, regulatory, lobbying, political consultation, banking, contracts, mergers, sales, municipal, planning and zoning, and intellectual property issues.

-A substantial portion of Mr. Sheppard’s practice, as Chair of the Cannabis Law Group, is focused on Missouri’s newest industries: medical marijuana and hemp; representing business groups across the state and others navigating the newest Article to the Missouri Constitution, regulations, and Missouri’s new hemp law.
+A substantial portion of Mr. Sheppard’s practice, as Chair of the Cannabis Law Group, is focused on Missouri’s newest industries: medical, adult use and micro-business marijuana and hemp; representing businesses around the United States and others navigating the newest Article to the Missouri Constitution and related regulations.

-Mr. Sheppard’s practice also includes securities and other fraud and fiduciary duty related claims, both as an arbitrator and as counsel for the parties.
-Mr. Sheppard has tried a combined total of more than 50 arbitrations, state and federal trials, both jury and non-jury, in his areas of concentration.
-Other areas of concentration are various business transactions, acquisitions, real estate development and related litigation, and probate litigation.
+Mr. Sheppard also has substantial experience regarding securities claims and offerings, and other fraud and fiduciary duty related claims, both as an arbitrator and as counsel for the parties.
+Mr. Sheppard has tried a combined total of more than 70 arbitrations, state and federal trials, both jury and non-jury, in his areas of concentration, and settled hundreds more.

 PROFESSIONAL AFFILIATIONS